 If you’re considering getting a shadowing experience abroad, then you might be able to get a ton of information from this episode.

-Ryan talks with Ricky from gapmedics.com where he serves as the North American student placement manager, helping advisors, teachers, and parents set up placement abroad for students who are interested in shadowing medical professionals.
+I talk with Ricky from Gap Medics, where he serves as the North American student placement manager, helping advisors, teachers, and parents set up placement abroad for students who are interested in shadowing medical professionals.

-This episode covers everything from costs to where to go as well as what Gap Medics can do for you on a personal level as well as when it comes to your application to medical school and how this forms part of your medical experience.
+This episode covers everything from costs to where to go, as well as what Gap Medics can do for you on a personal level when it comes to your application to medical school.

 - Hands-off observational shadowing experiences

-- Learning from doctors in real clinical environments where they get to ask questions and interact with consenting patients under the careful watch of professionals
+- Learning from doctors in real clinical environments where you get to ask questions and interact with consenting patients under the careful watch of professionals

-- Read the Association of American Medical Colleges Guidelines for premedical experiences overseas
+Aside from these points, you can also read the Association of American Medical Colleges Guidelines for premedical experiences overseas.

 - Members of their partner hospitals